Pennsylvania Route 283: Berks County

 PA 283 was first designated in 1928 on an approximately 1 mi road connecting PA 83 (today PA 724) to US 422 across the Schuylkill River in Berks County.
 The route was decommissioned in 1946.

 Eisenhower Boulevard

-In 1961, the designation was revived in the suburbs of Harrisburg, Pennsylvania.
+In 1961, the designation was revived in the Harrisburg suburbs.
 It was designated on a section of Eisenhower Boulevard between then-US 230 and the temporary end of Interstate 83 (the site of the Eisenhower Interchange today), replacing the retired US 230 Bypass route.
 This was only temporary designation, however, as an interstate highway connector between the Pennsylvania Turnpike and Interstate 83 was being built.
 The new interstate was built parallel to Eisenhower Boulevard.
 In 1969, two years ahead of its opening, it was designated I-283, and the PA 283 designation on Eisenhower Boulevard was deleted.

 Harrisburg to Lancaster

 In 1949, the section of what is now PA 283 between the current Mount Joy (PA 230) and Manheim Pike (PA 72) opened to traffic as part of US 230.
 Construction began in 1951, concluding the following year, to extend the expressway past the current eastern terminus of PA 283 at US 30 to US 222 (Oregon Pike).
 With the decommissioning of US 230 in 1967, this section became PA 230.

 Also in 1967 was the beginning of construction between Elizabethtown and Mount Joy at the end of the then-US 230 expressway.
 The remaining section between Eisenhower Boulevard and Elizabethtown started construction in 1969, the same year the PA 283 designation was removed from Eisenhower Boulevard.
 The following year, the short section of road between Eisenhower Boulevard and I-283 opened as a connector between the two roads.
 With the opening of the section between Elizabethtown and Mount Joy in 1971, the PA 283 designation was revived along this section, extending eastward along the former PA 230 expressway to end at US 30, truncating PA 230 to its current eastern terminus.
 Finally, the section between I-283 and Elizabethtown opened in 1972, completing the route.

 In 1987, when the Pennsylvania General Assembly passed a law reorganizing the Commonwealth's legislative routes into the Location Referencing System (LRS), Interstate 283 gained the LRS designation SR 0283.
 However, because two distinct traffic routes in the Commonwealth cannot share the same LRS designation, Pennsylvania Route 283 was given the LRS designation SR 0300.

 The aging section of the route between Chiques Creek and PA 741 was reconstructed starting in 1994 and concluding in 1995.
 The section between PA 741 and US 30 was reconstructed as part of a US 30 reconstruction project, concluding in 2000.